 School For an Ultrasound Technician Degree in Miami

-Diagnostic medical sonographers use special imaging equipment that directs sound waves into a patient’s body (in a procedure commonly known as an ultrasound, sonogram, or in the case of diagnostic heart imaging, an echocardiogram) to assess and diagnose various medical conditions.
+Diagnostic medical sonography (DMS) is an imaging technique practiced by sonographers, also known as ultrasound technicians or ultrasound image technicians.
+Medical sonography, a branch of diagnostic medical imaging, uses non-ionizing ultrasound to produce two and three-dimensional images of the human anatomy.
+Sonographers use special imaging equipment that directs sound waves into a patient’s body in procedures commonly known as ultrasound, sonogram, and in the case of diagnostic heart imaging, echocardiogram.
+The goal of this imaging technique is to assess and diagnose various medical conditions.

-Diagnostic sonography, or ultrasonography, is an ultrasound-based diagnostic imaging technique that allows medical professionals to visualize subcutaneous body structures including tendons, muscles, joints, vessels and internal organs for possible pathology or lesions.
+Diagnostic sonography, or ultrasonography as is it often known, is an ultrasound-based imaging technique that allows medical professionals to visualize subcutaneous body structures including tendons, muscles, joints, blood vessels, and internal organs for possible pathology or lesions.
 One particularly common use of ultrasound technology is in the field of prenatal care, as obstetric sonography is commonly used during pregnancy.

-Sonography (ultrasonography) is widely used in medicine to perform both diagnostic and therapeutic procedures, using ultrasound to guide interventional procedures such as biopsies or drainage of fluid collections.
-Sonographers are medical professionals who perform scans that are then typically interpreted by radiologists, physicians who specialize in the application and interpretation of a wide variety of medical imaging modalities, or by cardiologists in the case of cardiac ultrasonography (echocardiography).
+Sonography is widely used to perform both diagnostic and therapeutic procedures.
+Ultrasound can guide procedures such as biopsies or drainage of fluid collections.
+Sonographers are medical professionals who perform scans to be interpreted by radiologists, specialists who specialize in the application and interpretation of a wide range of medical imaging modalities, or by cardiologists in the case of cardiac ultrasonography, also known as echocardiography.

-Diagnostic Medical Sonography is used in many different medical fields and applications, including anesthesiology, cardiology, emergency medicine, gastroenterology and colorectal surgery, gynecology, head and neck surgery, otolaryngology, neonatology, neurology, obstetrics, ophthalmology, pulmonology, urology, musculoskeletal concerns, and the cardiovascular system.
+Diagnostic medical sonography is used in medical fields such as anesthesiology, cardiology, emergency medicine, gastroenterology, colorectal surgery, gynecology, head and neck surgery, otolaryngology, neonatology, neurology, obstetrics, ophthalmology, pulmonology, urology, and others.

 Professional Outlook for Diagnostic Medical Sonographers

-According to the Occupational Outlook Handbook of the U.S. Bureau of Labor Statistics, there will be an enormous demand for diagnostic medical sonographers in the coming decade.
-One reason for this is that as ultrasound technology evolves, it will become a more common method used to assist in diagnosing medical conditions, favored over more invasive procedures.
+According to the United States Bureau of Labor Statistics, demand for diagnostic medical sonographers is expected to be solid in the coming decade, and a major reason for this occupational trend is that ultrasound technology continues to evolve, and it is bound to become a more common method used to assist in diagnosing conditions.
+Whenever possible, sonography will always be favored over more invasive procedures.

-The median salary for diagnostic medical sonographers in 2010 was $64,380 per year, and the median hourly pay was $30.95 per hour.
-While there were already 53,700 people working in diagnostic medical sonography jobs in 2010, employment in this sector is expected to rise by a whopping 44 per cent by the end of the decade.
-This amounts to an occupational growth that is much higher than the average for all occupations.
-The federal labor statisticians anticipate a demand for approximately another 23,400 trained diagnostic medical sonographers in just the next seven years.
+The median salary for diagnostic medical sonographers in 2017 was $65,620 per year, and the median hourly pay was $31.55 per hour.
+While there were already 67,300 professionals working in sonography jobs in 2016, employment in this sector is expected to rise by a respectable 23 percent by the year 2026.
+This amounts to an occupational growth that is considerably higher than the average for all occupations.
+The anticipated demand as of 2019 is for about 22,400 trained diagnostic medical sonographers over the next seven years.

 Work Environment for Diagnostic Medical Sonographers